-We believe that a sound executive compensation program is grounded in certain practices which we have followed:

-What We Do What We Don't Do Consult an independent compensation consultant Evaluate the risk profile of our pay program Conduct an annual pay review No excise tax gross-up provisions No guaranteed salary increases or bonuses No pension plans or other post-employment benefit plans, other than 401(k) retirement savings plan for eligible U.S. employees No change of control agreements No hedging or pledging of Company stock No history of option repricing or option backdating
+We believe that a sound executive compensation program is grounded in certain practices which we have followed.
+To that end, the Compensation Committee leverages its independent compensation consultant, evaluates the risk profile of our pay program and conducts an annual pay review.
+We also avoid certain practices that are undesirable.
+Specifically, we do not allow excise tax gross-up provisions in our executive compensation arrangements.
+We do not guarantee salary increases or bonuses.
+We do not maintain pension plans or other post-employment benefit plans other than a 401(k) retirement savings plan which is available to U.S. employees.
+We have not entered into any stand-alone change of control agreements with the NEOs and our Insider Trading Policy prohibits hedging and pledging of Company stock.
+We do not reprice or backdate stock options.

-2020 Non-Binding Advisory "Say-on-Pay" Vote
+2021 Non-Binding Advisory "Say-on-Pay" Vote